+Lecture studio

 THP 611 Improvisation with Youth Seminar.
 (3) A

 Examination of current research, theory, and practices in drama with youth.
 Development and execution of research projects.
 Prerequisite: written instructor approval.

 THP 618 Directing Practicum.
 (3) A

 Practical experience in directing and producing an entire play or musical for young audiences.
 Prerequisite: written instructor approval.

 THP 649 Design Studio.
 (3) F, S

 Projects include design of scenery, costume, lighting, or sound for laboratory or mainstage productions.
 May be repeated for credit.
 Prerequisite: written instructor approval.

 THP 684 Internship.
 (3-6) F, S, SS

-Field research in acting, improvisation with youth, theatre for youth, puppetry, and scenography.
+Field research in performance, improvisation with youth, theatre for youth, puppetry, and scenography.
 Prerequisite: written instructor approval.

 THP 691 Seminar: Scenography.
 (3) N

 Examination of and research into modern concepts and practices of scenography.
 Prerequisite: written instructor approval.

 THP 693 Applied Project.
 (1-12) F, S, SS

 Final projects for M.F.A.
-Theatre candidates in acting, scenography, and theatre for youth.
+Theatre candidates in performance, scenography, and theatre for youth.
 Prerequisite: written instructor approval.

-THP 783 Field Work, (1-12) A
+THP 783 Field Work.
+(1-12) A

 (a) Theatre Education

-Omnibus Graduate Courses: See page 51 for omnibus graduate courses that may be offered.
+Omnibus Graduate Courses.
+See page 57 for omnibus graduate courses that may be offered.

 Theory and Composition

-See "Music," page 251.
+See "Music," page 257.

-Transportation Systems

-Interdisciplinary Certificate Program

-Mary Kihl Director (ARCH 119) 480/965-6395 Fax 480/965-3635

-Aeronautical Management Technology (ASU East)

-Professor: Gesell: Assistant Professors: Jackson, Karp

-Civil and Environmental Engineering

-Professors: Mamlouk, Matthias; Assistant Professors: Owusu, Zhu

-Geography

-Professor: Burns; Associate Professor: Kuby

-Planning and Landscape Architecture Professors: Kihl, Mushkatel, Pijawka; Associate Professor: Guhathakarta Under the auspices of the Graduate College, the interdisciplinary Certificate in Transportation Systems program is administered by the Committee on Transportation Systems.
+Transportation Systems Interdisciplinary Certificate Program Mary Kihl Director (ARCH 119) 480/965-6395 Fax 480/965-3635 Aeronautical Management Technology (ASU East) Professor: Gesell: Associate Professor: Jackson; Assistant Professor: Karp Civil and Environmental Engineering Professors: Mamlouk, Matthias; Assistant Professors: Owusuantwi.
+Zhu Geography Professor: Burns; Associate Professor: Kuby Planning and Landscape Architecture Professors: Kihl, Mushkatel, Pijawka; Assistant Professor: Guhathakarta Under the auspices of the Graduate College, the interdisciplinary certificate in Transportation Systems program is administered by the Committee on Transportation Systems.
 The objective of this program is to enable existing ASU graduate students and transportation professionals with advanced degrees to examine transportation-related issues from a variety of perspectives and in the context of different travel modes.
 The certificate program requires a minimum of 15 semester hours of course work.
 To qualify for the certificate, the student must complete an interdisciplinary issues proseminar class (three semester hours), complete three elective courses (nine semester hours) from an approved list of transportation-related courses in at least two disciplines that are outside the student's degree program, and complete a capstone research paper that explores a transportation problem from a multidisciplinary perspective (three semester hours).
 A thesis in the area of transportation may substitute for the capstone paper.
-Master's degree candidates in good standing in participating departments or current practicing professionals who already hold a graduate degree may apply for admission to the certificate program.
-The applications will be reviewed by the Transportation Systems Certificate Admissions and Advisory Committee, made up of representatives of participating departments.
+Master's degree candidates in good standing in participating departments may apply.
+Current practicing professionals who already hold a graduate degree or who have at least three years of postbaccalaureate professional transportation experience may also apply for admission to the certificate program.
+Applications are reviewed by the Transportation Systems Certificate Admissions and Advisory Committee, made up of representatives of participating departments.
 Enrollment in all classes outside the major requires permission of the instructor.
 For more information, contact the program director, 480/965-6395.
+TRANSPORTATION SYSTEMS CERTIFICATE (TRC) TRC 591 Seminar.
+(1-12) F, S TRC 593 Applied Project.
+(1-12) F, S Omnibus Graduate Courses.
+See page 57 for omnibus graduate courses that may be offered.